Portuguese Man O’ War Sting Treatment

 To treat a Portuguese Man O’ War sting follow these simple steps:

 - Immediately flush the affected area with fresh water to remove any unfired nematocysts from the skin.
-Contrary to what is taught in folklore, local practice, and even some papers on sting treatment, DO NOT use vinegar, urine, ammonia,meat tenderizer, sodium bicarbonate, boric acid, lemon juice, fresh water, steroid cream, alcohol, cold packs, papaya, hydrogen peroxide, or anything else other than water to flush the affected area as it may cause the remaining nematocysts to fire injecting more toxin and could also lead to infection.
+Contrary to what is taught in folklore, local practice, and even some papers on sting treatment, DO NOT use vinegar, urine, ammonia,meat tenderizer, sodium bicarbonate, boric acid, lemon juice, steroid cream, alcohol, cold packs, papaya, hydrogen peroxide, or anything else other than water to flush the affected area as it may cause the remaining nematocysts to fire injecting more toxin and could also lead to infection.
 There is absolutely no scientific evidence to suggest that any of these home remedies will disable further stinging and venom discharge.

 - Using a gloved hand, stick, or other such tool, pick off any remaining pieces of tentacle from the skin.